VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/monitoring.md

 By default, metrics are pushed only after the completion of specific stages, e.g., `fit`, `infer`, or `fit_infer` (for each [scheduler](https://docs.victoriametrics.com/anomaly-detection/components/scheduler/) if using a multi-scheduler configuration).

-Starting with [v1.18.7](https://docs.victoriametrics.com/anomaly-detection/changelog/#v1187), the `push_frequency` parameter (default value: `15m`) can be configured to initiate *additional* periodic metric pushes at consistent intervals.
+The `push_frequency` parameter{{% available_from "v1.18.7" anomaly %}} (default value: `15m`) can be configured to initiate *additional* periodic metric pushes at consistent intervals.
 This enhances the self-monitoring capabilities of `vmanomaly` by aligning more closely with pull-based monitoring behavior, especially in setups with infrequent schedules (e.g., long `fit_every` or `infer_every` intervals in [PeriodicScheduler](https://docs.victoriametrics.com/anomaly-detection/components/scheduler/#periodic-scheduler)), mitigating data staleness.
 To disable scheduled metric pushes, set the `push_frequency` parameter to an empty string in the configuration file, as demonstrated in the examples below.

 <table class="params">
     <thead>